-It is essential that all staff
+It is essential that all staff.

-- understand and acknowledge their responsibilities as outlined in this Policy - have read, understood and signed the Staff Acceptable Use Policy (Appendix 3) - keep up to date with the Online Safety Policy as part of their CPD - have an up-to-date awareness of online matters pertinent to the children that they teach/have contact with - report concerns and log incidents (Appendix 4 / CPOMS) - when addressing any suspected misuse or Online Safety Issue, refer to appendix 1 or appendix 4, depending on the severity - ensure that all digital communications with the School Community are on a professional level and only carried out using official school approved systems - apply this Online Safety Policy to all aspects of the Curriculum - share, discuss and ensure the children understand and acknowledge their responsibility to follow their age-appropriate Acceptable Use Policy - are good role models in their use of all digital technologies are vigilant in monitoring how pupils use digital technologies and access online content whilst in their care
+- receive annual appropriate safeguarding and child protection training, including online safety which, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - understand and acknowledge their responsibilities as outlined in this Policy. - have read, understood and signed the Staff Acceptable Use Policy (Appendix 3) - keep up to date with the Online Safety Policy as part of their CPD. - will not support or promote extremist organisations, messages, or individuals. - will not give a voice or opportunity to extremist visitors with extremist views. - will not browse, download, or send material that is considered offensive or of an extremist nature by the school. - have an up-to-date awareness of online matters pertinent to the children that they teach/have contact with - report concerns and log incidents.
+(CPOMS) - ensure that all digital communications with the School Community are on a professional level and only carried out using official school approved systems.

+- apply this Online Safety Policy to all aspects of the Curriculum. - share, discuss and ensure the children understand and acknowledge their responsibility to follow their ageappropriate Acceptable Use Agreements. - are good role models in their use of all digital technologies. - are vigilant in monitoring how pupils use digital technologies and access online content whilst in their care.